userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

 ## 1. Product Introduction

 The system includes mapping, localization, navigation, and control modules.
 The Galaxea R1 robot can build a point cloud map of the environment and use it for global localization, autonomous movement to target points, and obstacle avoidance.

+**<span style="color:blue;">The Autonomous Navigation System is currently a premium feature in beta testing.
+For detailed inquiries or trial purchases, please contact us at product@galaxea.ai or call 4008780980.</span>**

   <div style="display: flex; justify-content: center; align-items: center;">
   <video width="1920" height="1080" controls>
     <source src="../assets/R1_Navigation _Demo.mp4" type="video/mp4">